felvin-search/codewiz/README.md

         }
 ```

-# Caveats & Limitations

-The conversation panel may give the impression of conversing with ChatGPT, but in reality it does not.
-The extension relies on the official OpenAPI library to interact with the ChatGPT API, and unfortunately, this library currently lacks a conversation API.
-Therefore, the extension can only provide a response to the immediate question posed, and is unable to recall any previous exchanges.

 # Disclaimer

 - There are no assurances that this extension will operate seamlessly and without any adverse effects.
 Therefore, it is recommended that you exercise caution while using it, as it may undergo modifications that are beyond our control.
 For instance, OpenAI may introduce unanticipated changes to some or all of its functionalities, which could potentially affect the performance of this extension.